 H.S.E. mental health services are delivered through specialist mental health teams from childhood to old age.
 The teams may include specialists such as psychiatrists, psychologists, psychiatric nurses, family therapists, social care workers, child care workers, occupational therapists, and speech & language therapists.

-The child & adolescent mental health service assesses and treats children (generally up to the age of 16) with mental health concerns.
+Child and Adolescent Mental Health Service (CAMHS) are specialist services for children (generally up to the age of 18) with moderate to severe mental health concerns.
 The service provides advice, support and help to children, teenagers and to their parents or guardians.
-Find out more about child & adolescent mental health services at SpunOut.ie.
+Find out more about Child and Adolescent Mental Health Services (CAMHS) here.

 Adult mental health service